Tengs-Penkwe/Tengs-Penkwe/resume.typ

   - Utilized GIS and RS software for thorough analysis of Remote Sensing (RS) and diverse source data, extracting valuable insights for improved understanding and actionable analyses.
 ]

 #personal_project_item_header(
+  "OpenMIPS CPU",
+  "",
+  "Personal Project",
+  "Mar 2021 - Apr 2023",
+)

+#resume_item[
+  - Created a openMIPS CPU using Verilog to deepen understanding of CPU architectures.
+  - Worked through various tests to verify the functionality and correctness of the CPU design.
+  - Made use of scripts and makefiles to streamline the project build and testing process, saving time and effort.
+  - Ensured the project's reliability through detailed testing using Verilog testbenches, helping to catch and fix errors early in the development process.
+]

+#personal_project_item_header(
   "UBCInsight Software Project",
   "University of British Columbia",